 All money earned by any class goes into the class fund.
 There will be no money credited to an individual.
 Any fundraising drives, etc., are to be credited to the organization.

 All class fundraising drives must have prior approval from the principal or his designee.
-To avoid conflicts between various organizations, it is critical that all fundraising activities be documented on the official school fundraising Google calendar.
+To avoid conflicts between various organizations, it is critical that all fundraising activities be documented on the official school calendar in the office.